vpmalley/vpmalley.github.io/QuebecShelters.md

 Shelters in Quebec, Canada, along the trans-Canada trail.

 I could not find a centralised list of all community shelters in Quebec.
-However, I could list some organisations that manage shelters and list some of those along the Trans-Canada trail (sentier national in Quebec).
+However, I could list some organisations that manage shelters and list some of those along [a small portion of the Trans-Canada trail (sentier national in Quebec)][mata-s].
 I list them in the order West-East.

+For each shelter, I try to list the following:

+ - <name> - <capacity> - <price per night per person> - <location(optional)> - <access> - <opening period>

 ## Sepaq